jthmiller/eDNA-metabarcoding-intro/README.md

 # Metabarcoding algae from rbcl

+Differences to discuss:
+- Specifying multiple forward/reverse primers vs primer pair with wobble for rbcl
+- Choosing the ```--p-trunc-len-f``` and ```--p-trunc-len-r``` from the quality plots.
+This step has the potential to impact results across workflows/users.
+    - Truncating too short --> reads will not merge up.
+    - Truncating too long --> more ASVs due to more sequencing errors at ends of reads.
+    -

 to do:
-[] add diat.barcode tree and reference database
+- add diat.barcode tree and reference database
-[] add qiime2 and tronko taxonomy assignment workflow [] add sample dataset for compare Susie/Jeff workflow
+- add qiime2 and tronko taxonomy assignment workflow
+- add sample dataset for compare Susie/Jeff workflow

 ### methods comparison
 Pipeline for evaluating diversity, assigning taxonomy, and differential abundance testing of algae samples with rbcl amplicons (vers) with the diat.barcode reference database.
 Raw sequence data is processed to ASVs with DADA/Qiime2.
 Taxonomy assignments are compared between vsearch (Qiime2), command line BLAST, and Tronko (a recent phylogenetic approach to taxonomy assignment).
 The conda environment for the pipeline is [here](qiime2-env.yml)